Read more at http://www.htmlcodetutorial.com/linepar/index_famsupp_111.html#MPzIhKg1GsV6jwv1.99Skip to main content

 1955 - receives citation for 25 years of outstanding service

-1960 - appointed chief administrative aide to U.S. Attorney Coleman Maden in Miami, FL
+1960 - appointed chief administrative aide to U.S. Attorney Coleman Madsen in Miami, FL

-1963 - appointed U.S. Attorney for the Southern District of Florida; retires after eight months
+1963 - appointed U.S. Attorney for the Southern District of Florida, the first woman to hold the post in Florida; retires after eight months

 1983 - Edith House lecture series established; Professor Nadine Taub, Rutgers Law School, is the inagural speaker